seemir/splitter/README.md

 # Splitter

-Splitter is a naive / brute-force python library for dealing with splitting large `.csv` files containing data into  separate `.xlsx` files.
+Splitter is a naive / brute-force python library for dealing with splitting `.csv` files containing data into `n` separate `.xlsx` files.

 # Description
 The library contains a `splitter()` function which takes in three arguments, i.e. `csv`, `n` and `na`[optional].